 The hotel sector has had strong levels of growth in the UK in recent years, and has seen exciting innovations as a result – however, in light of the pandemic, it has had to switch to survival mode and adapt its offer and model.

-Our Head of Hotels Ed John, was invited to chair the Leisure Property Forum webinar: Don’t hand in the keys! – innovation and survival in the hotel sector with some of the top talent from the hotel and hospitality industry.
+Ed John was invited to chair the Leisure Property Forum webinar: Don’t hand in the keys! – innovation and survival in the hotel sector with some of the top talent from the hotel and hospitality industry.
 Below is a summary of the key takeaways.

 Marc Finney, Head of International Hotels & Resorts at Colliers International UK plc, explained how the pandemic reduced international travel in 2020 by 60% (and it is worth remembering that the pandemic only affected the final 9-10 months of that year).
 The impact has been deeper and far longer-lived than any of the crises since the Second World War.
 Even 9/11, SARS and the credit crisis in 2008 barely dented an upwards curve for international passenger journeys, but COVID-19 has taken international travel back to levels not seen since the 1980s.